kareemAboelatta/Android-Task-Salat-Times-/README.md

 * [Model-View-ViewModel(MVVM)](https://developer.android.com/topic/architecture) - Offers an implementation of observer design pattern.
 * [StateFlow](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-state-flow/) - Flow APIs that enable flows to optimally emit state updates and emit values to multiple consumers.
 * [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java
-* [Glide](https://github.com/bumptech/glide) - It is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
 * [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - It is arguably the most used Dependency Injection, or DI, framework for Android.
 Many Android projects use Dagger to simplify building and providing dependencies across the app.
 It gives you the ability to create specific scopes, modules, and components, where each forms a piece of a puzzle: The dependency graph.